 What Does Alkaline Mean?

 First, what does alkaline even mean anyway?
 It refers to the pH (potential for Hydrogen) in our bodies.
-On the pH scale 7 is neutral while anything above that is slightly alkaline (7.5 or 8) or very alkaline at 9 to 12 levels.
+On the pH scale, 7 is neutral while anything above that is slightly alkaline (7.5 or 8) or very alkaline at 9 to 12 levels.
 An acidic body only has a pH level of say, 3 or 4.

-Why should we care about that pH level of our body?
+Why should we care about that pH level of our bodies?
 Well, an alkaline body is very healthy while a body that is acidic is not.
 Having a high level of acid in your blood makes you prone to illness, fatigued and can worsen chronic conditions like allergies, diabetes or IBS (irritable bowel syndrome).

 On the other hand, having a very alkaline body means: